HomeLatest NewsTelecom‘India to require 22 million skilled workers by 2025 to cater to 5G rollout’

 Register Now →

-India’s telecom sector currently employs nearly four million workers and has nearly 60% workforce employed with telecom service providers Reliance Infocomm, Bharti Airtel, Vodafone Idea and state-run Bharat Sanchar Nigam Limited, and multinational technology vendors such as Huawei, Ericsson, Nokia, Cisco, Ciena, Juniper, and ZTE.
+India’s telecom sector currently employs nearly four million workers and has nearly 60% workforce employed with telecom service providers Reliance Jio Infocomm, Bharti Airtel, Vodafone Idea and state-run Bharat Sanchar Nigam Limited, and multinational technology vendors such as Huawei, Ericsson, Nokia, Cisco, Ciena, Juniper, and ZTE.

-With an expansion in the force in electronics equipment manufacturing through the recently introduced production-linked incentive scheme, the industry has also identified the lack of a skilled workforce, which has triggered a large demand for upskilling of current workers and skilling of fresh workers.
+With an expansion in the labour force in electronics equipment manufacturing through the recently introduced production-linked incentive scheme, the industry has also identified the lack of a skilled workforce, which has triggered a large demand for upskilling of current workers and of fresh workers.

 Last month, the Department of Telecommunications said that India is expected to receive an investment of about ₹3,300 crores from 31 domestic and multinational companies over a period of four years under the manufacturing scheme that may lead to the employment of 40,000 individuals in the telecom sector.